 Closed Back vs. Open Back

 Possibly one of the most common questions I am asked when it comes to headphones is, “What’s the difference between closed back and open back?”.
 In essence, the difference is relatively simple.
-Closed back headphones have cups that are completely covered over.
-Each of the cups on open back headphones allows sound to dissipate through their backside.
+Closed-back headphones have cups that are completely covered over.
+Each of the cups on open-back headphones allows sound to dissipate through their backside.
 Makes perfect sense right?
 So why would this be something that headphone manufacturers would even bother with?
-The basic reasoning is a combination of sound spill and sound pressure.
+The basic reasoning is a combination of the sound spill and sound pressure.

 Now as another example, let’s think about the mix engineer, toiling away late at night in the studio.
 If this is you and you’re often mixing away without breaks for hours on end at the end, the last thing you’re going to want to do is to give yourself ear fatigue.
-Utilising open back headphones will allow the sound waves to travel into your ear as well as out of the headphones, creating less build-up of air pressure.
-Not only this, but high-quality open back headphones tend to offer a greater sense of clarity within a mix.
-This does tend to be dependent on the source material but is usually the case.
-Some of the best open back headphones on the market are the Beyerdynamic DT990s.
+Utilising open-back headphones will allow the sound waves to travel into your ear as well as out of the headphones, creating less build-up of air pressure.
+Not only this, but high-quality open-back headphones tend to offer a greater sense of clarity within a mix.
+This does tend to be dependent on the source material but this is usually the case.
+Some of the best open-back headphones on the market are the Beyerdynamic DT990s.

 In, On, and Over Ear